 The Payload (or Net Weight) is the weight of the cargo or contents that a container can hold.

-New 40 foots are typically manufactured in China, they have one cargo into the UK before being sold on from various ports/container depots.
-No new shipping containers are manufactured in the UK!
-All 'new' containers have always had one cargo trip into the UK, this explains the term 'one trip' often mentioned when referring to new condition containers.
+‘One Trip’ 40ft containers are typically manufactured in China, they have one cargo into the UK before being sold on from various ports/container depots.
+As no shipping containers are produced in the UK, 'new' containers have always had one cargo trip into the UK, this explains the term 'one trip' often used when referring to new condition containers.

 New certified containers are fitted with CSC plates to show that they meet the ISO standards, CSC plates are valid for five years from the date of production.